 From Melrose to Holy Island through the Scottish borders

-We start at Melrose where Cuthbert entered his novitiate in 651AD.
-Through the town past the Abbey, down a little path between two houses (It's not really somebody's back garden) on to the slopes of the Eildon hills and then the uphill starts.
-Thank goodness it's only ten miles.
-Take heart it's all downhill for the second half of the first day, before reaching Maxton and our first nights stop.
+Melrose is where St Cuthbert entered his novitiate in 651AD.
+We go through the town past the Abbey, down a little path between two houses on to the slopes of the Eildon hills and then the uphill starts.
+Thank goodness it's only nine miles.
+Take heart it's all downhill for the second half of the first day, before reaching Maxton and our first night’s stop.

-Once we leave Maxton we follow Dere Street for much of today, a muddy track rather than the well built Roman Road of 2000 years ago.
-Harestanes fort is just off our route with a detour around Monteviot House and a pedestrian suspension bridge over the Tweed keeping our feet dry.
-The day finishes at Jedburgh abbey.
+Once we leave Maxton we follow Dere Street for much of today, a muddy track rather than the well-built Roman Road of 2,000 years ago.
+Harestanes Roman Fort is just off our route, while detour around Monteviot House, cross a pedestrian suspension bridge over the Tweed, and wend our way down to Jedburgh, passing the Abbey, to our overnight stop.

-See the St.Cuthbert's Way website http://www.stcuthbertsway.fsnet.co.uk for more information on the route.
+See the related St.Cuthbert's Way website http://www.stcuthbertsway.fsnet.co.uk [not affiliated to Northern Cross] for more information on the route.